 The Moka Pot was invented by the Italian engineer Alfonso Bialetti in the 1930s.
-It was named after the Yemeni city of Mocha, one of the early centres of coffee trade and a town that also gave its name to a certain chocolate-flavoured coffee drink, the mocacchino.
+It was named after the Yemeni city of Mocha, one of the early centres of coffee trade and a town that also gave its name to the mochaccino, a popular chocolate-flavoured coffee drink.
 Almost a century after its invention, the Moka Pot is still one of the most effective and elegant ways of brewing a rich, intense coffee in minutes.
 Although it won’t produce a crema like an espresso machine, it yields a very espresso-like shot of coffee.

 The Moka Pot has three main components: a bottom chamber, a top chamber and a coffee basket in between.
 The method is superficially straightforward: you add water to the bottom chamber, add ground coffee to the coffee basket, screw on the top chamber and place it on a stove.
 The boiling water is then pressurised by steam so that it flows up through the ground coffee.
 This pressure builds until the liquid is forced through the funnel into the top chamber.
 A trademark gurgling, sputtering sound tells you when the coffee is ready.
 (For the truly nerdy amongst us, here’s an eerie video capturing the inside of a Moka Pot in action.)

 During our tests in the Beancraft kitchen, we’ve discovered that there’s some factors that can really make or break your final stovetop brew.
 Elsewhere on our website, you can find a condensed brew guide to help you make great stovetop coffee.
 Here, though, we aim to get into the specifics, the nitty-gritty of how to utilise the Moka Pot to its full potential.
 The good news is that once you’ve got the hang of it, the Moka Pot is an efficient tool with great repeatability.